SHIPROCKED STRONGLY RECOMMENDS THAT ALL GUESTS TRAVEL WITH A VALID PASSPORT

-ShipRocked strongly recommends that ALL of our guests travel with a passport, valid for at least six months beyond the completion of travel.
-Having a valid passport will help to expedite the debarkation experience as delays may be expected upon return to the United States for those without one.
+Having a valid passport will help to expedite your debarkation experience as delays may occur upon return to the United States for those without one.
 Additionally, this will enable guests to fly from the U.S. to meet their ship at a foreign port should they miss their scheduled port of embarkation and allow guests who must disembark the ship before their cruise ends due to an emergency to fly back to the U.S. without significant delays and complications.

-VERY IMPORTANT: The name on your cruise reservation/ticket MUST MATCH the name on your passport, or birth certificate and government-issued photo I.D.
+The name on your cruise reservation/ticket MUST MATCH the name on your passport (or birth certificate and government-issued photo I.D., see below).
 Please click here regarding name changes as the result of a marriage, divorce or other legal name change, for information on additional documentation you may need to provide (such as a marriage certificate, etc).

 Below are travel document recommendations based on current U.S. government policy.
 Please note: this information could be updated without notice.
 CLICK HERE to view the latest information from Carnival Cruise Line.

 All U.S. Citizens (including children) taking “closed-loop” cruises – sailings which depart from and return to the same U.S. port – will be required to present a valid Western Hemisphere Travel Initiative (WHTI) compliant document – OR – proof of citizenship, and a valid government issued photo I.D.

 Proof Of Citizenship

 An original, or certified/notarized copy of your birth certificate issued by a Government Agency (State/County/City) or the Department of Health and Vital Statistics

 Certificate of U.S. Naturalization

 U.S. Consular report of your birth abroad

 Guests may obtain a copy of a birth certificate by contacting: The Department of Health and Vital Statistics at: www.vitalchek.com.